 The speed of your swing determines large parts of your game.
 Getting a ball that matches your swing speed will help improve your skills.
 High compression balls don’t get as squashed when the club face strikes them, which makes them good for faster swing speeds.
 Lower compression balls squash more upon impact, which typically gives better distance for slower swings.
 60 and below falls into the low compression category, while over 100 compression ratings fall in the high-compression category.

-Best Callaway golf balls for beginners: Callaway ERC Soft
+Best Callaway: Callaway ERC Soft

 Why it made the cut: This combination of materials and construction offers long distance off the tee with a solid feel around the green.